HowardKiat/SpyCodeBreakGame/README.md

 ## Contributing

-We welcome contributions to improve SpyCodeBreakGame!
+Welcoming contributions to improve SpyCodeBreakGame!
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).